Plane Hamiltonian Cycles in Convex Drawings: Plane Hamiltonian subdrawings in convex drawings

-However none of the two sides is convex.
-The edge $\{u,v\}$ crosses $\{z,v_{\star}\}$ but not $\{z+1,v_{\star}\}$.
-Hence it crosses the good edge $\{z,z+1\}$ which shows that the side of $T$ containing $u$ is not convex.
-The side of $T$ containing $v_\star$ is not convex because $\{z,v_{\star}\}$ crosses $\{z+1,v\}$.
-This is a contradiction to the convexity.
-An illustration is given in \Cref{fig:edgesfromlefttoright2}. \end{proof}

-We need one more definition before we can construct the plane Hamiltonian cycle.
+We need one more definition to construct the plane Hamiltonian cycle.
 Consider a fixed vertex $r \in R_i$ and all edges $\{u,r\}$ with $u \in L_i$ that cross a star edge $\{z,v_{\star}\}$ with $z>u$.
 We are interested in the rightmost such vertex $z$, if it exists.
 More formally, we define

 Note that in the case where $l(r)$ is set to $w^R_{i+1}$, there is no edge $\{u,r\}$ that crosses a star edge to the right of $u$.
 This especially implies that the edge $\{w_{i+1}^R +1,r\}$ is not star-crossing.
 For most cases, we get two non-star-crossing edges for each vertex $r \in R_i$.